sededu/sededu/docs/writing_aboutjson.md

 In SedEdu we use JSON because it is easy to write for a module contributor.
 There are several required fields, and some optional fields, in the `about.json` file.
 Unrecognized fields will be ignored.
-Note that leaving out a required field won't cause SedEdu to fail to load your module, but will result in defaults being inserted instead.
+Note that leaving out a required field won't cause SedEdu to fail to load your module, but will result in defaults being inserted instead, and the module probably won't work correctly.
 Also note that the order of the fields in your `about.json` file does not matter.

 The `about.json` from the complete example module is listed below: